Syrian civil war devastates farming: U.N.

 Drivers in Damascus said there had been no petrol in the capital for two days.

 A black market for fuel has developed in which traders charge roughly 20 percent more than government prices, residents said.
-Some also reported food shortages in the city centre.
+Some also reported food shortages in the city center.

 Severe shortages have also hit other parts of Syria, especially rebel-held areas subjected to daily bombardment by government artillery and warplanes.